s.

 Play-Based Autism Therapy

-Play engages multiple brain systems at once: emotional, cognitive, motor, and social.
-Through play, children practice skills in a way that feels natural rather than forced.
+Play engages emotional, cognitive, motor, and social systems simultaneously.
+It allows children to practice skills in a natural and meaningful way.

 Play-based therapy supports neuroplasticity by: